sabegg2/deep-learning-challenge/Analysis/Analysis.md

 - Decreased the number of values in the Other bin for APPLICATION_TYPE (speficically, set it to v<156 rather than v<528).
 - 60 trials

-The model prediction gave an Accuracy: 0.7289
+The model prediction gave an Accuracy: 0.7967, Loss: 0.4702

 ## Summary